axkr/symja_android_library/symja_android_library/matheclipse-core/src/main/resources/While.md

 ```
 While(test, body)
 ```

 > evaluates `body` as long as test evaluates to `True`.

 ```
 While(test)
 ```

 > runs the loop without any body.

 ### Examples

-Compute the GCD of two numbers:
+Compute the GCD of two numbers

 ```
 >> {a, b} = {27, 6};

 >> While(b != 0, {a, b} = {b, Mod(a, b)});

 >> a
 3